 Regardless of any previous graduate experience, the minimum university residence requirement for any graduate degree is 24 credit hours.

-For pre-master students (i.e., entering the University with a bachelor's degree), credit hours earned under any of the following rubrics normally may not be counted toward the Graduate School's minimum residence requirement: College Teaching of the Discipline (591); Thesis (599); Pre-dissertation Research (698); and Dissertation (699).
+For pre-master students (i.e., entering the University with a bachelor's degree), credit hours earned under any of the following rubrics normally may not be counted toward the Graduate School's minimum residence requirement: College Teaching of the Discipline (591); Thesis (599); Pre-dissertation Research (698); Dissertation (699) and Continuous Registration (700 level).